 Requirements for service members who wish to use TSGLI include the following:

 - Must already be enrolled in SGLI when the traumatic injury occurs

-- The loss must be direct result of a traumatic injury
+- The loss of use must be the direct result of a traumatic injury

 - The injury must occur before midnight of your separation day

-- The schedule loss must occur with two years (730 days) of date of injury
+- The loss of use must occur within two years (730 days) of date of injury

 - The injury must be survivable for no less than seven days